Malaysia PM Muhyiddin casts doubt on Anwar's claim of majority parliamentary support

 Mr Muhyiddin said all the MPs from Gabungan Parti Sarawak (GPS) have confirmed their support for his government and denied backing Mr Anwar.

-Several UMNO MPs said to be supporting Mr Anwar have also denied backing him, said Mr Muhyiddin.
+Several United Malays National Organisation (UMNO) MPs said to be supporting Mr Anwar have also denied backing him, said Mr Muhyiddin.

 “In the few days following (Anwar’s) announcement, many statements of denial have been issued by UMNO MPs.
 They are not on the list.